N1known-LCDR/OOP-T40/README.md

 Requirements
 Before running the project, make sure you have the following installed:
-Java JDK 21
+Java JDK 21,
 Maven

-You can verify the installation with: java -version mvn -version
+You can verify the installation with: java -version, mvn -version,
 Project Setup

 Extract the Project